 Making spice mixes is only a small step towards using less plastic.
+This taco seasoning, and this mole spice blend followed this homemade tajín recipe.
 Store bought Tajín is very inexpensive and widely available, and I would use it in a pinch.
 However, making my own, and storing it in reusable glass jars is one of many small steps I’ve begun taking.
 Join me on my journey?

 I was at least half serious in the opening sentence when I referred to tajín as “magical.”
 This transformative 3 or 4 ingredient powder elevates the simplest ingredients – fresh mango comes to mind – to something special.